 If you’ve dreamt about becoming a Superhero in your teens, you’re not alone.
 Dave Lizewski, aka Kick-Ass, was an average teen until he decided to put on a superhero suit inspired by comics.
 He has no powers, and yet he does his best to defeat evil.
 And so does Hit-Girl.

 Dave isn’t Superman, so he gets beaten the first time he tries to stop some thugs.
 He ends up in the hospital, and then he tries yet again.
-Kick-Ass and Hit-Girl show the not-so-beautiful life of superheroes.
-It’s messy, bloody, and in being powerless, you need to come up with unconventional ways of defeating crime.
-Both heroes need to work out, train, sweat, and they make lots of mistakes.
+Kick-Ass and Hit-Girl show the nitty-gritty life of superheroes.
+It’s messy and bloody, and in being powerless, you need to come up with unconventional ways of defeating crime.
+Both heroes need to work out, train, and sweat, and they make lots of mistakes.
 They end up bruised and have more injuries than they can count.

 Then, why is a mediocre kid one of the strongest superheroes ever?
 Because his wish to do good and try to stop villains is stronger than steel, fiercer than anything you’ve come across.

 9. Blue Beetle